JenieX/pretending-tab-media-viewer/README.md

 A simple User Script that opens the full size image in tab like view.
 Offering three view states.
 Fitting, filling, original.

 ### Important Note
-This user script will break click listeners on hyperlinked elements.
+This user script will break click listener on hyperlinked elements.

 Action | Trigger
 ---|---